August 1, 2024

 • 90% of Rosebank is oil, likely to be exported2, 3

-• Roughly £3 billion tax breaks to Rosebank’s owners to develop the field4
+• Billions in tax breaks to Rosebank’s owners to develop the field4

-• 200m+ tonnes of CO2 from burning Rosebank’s reserves, more than the annual CO2 emissions of all 28 low-income countries, home to 700m people; equivalent to running 56 coal-fired power stations for a year.5,6
+• 200m+ tonnes of CO2 from burning Rosebank’s reserves, more than the annual CO2 emissions of all 28 low-income countries,6 home to 700m people;7 equivalent to running 56 coal-fired power stations for a year.10

 What is Rosebank?

-Rosebank is the UK's biggest undeveloped oil and gas field with a total of nearly 500 million barrels of oil equivalent (mmboe).2 The project would seek to extract almost three times the oil and gas of the nearby Cambo oil field.9 Rosebank’s operator Equinor has been granted permission to carry out phase one and phase two of the Rosebank project.1
+Rosebank is the UK's biggest undeveloped oil and gas field with a total of nearly 500 million barrels of oil equivalent (mmboe).2 The project would seek to extract almost three times the oil and gas of the nearby Cambo oil field.9,11 Rosebank’s operator, Equinor, has been granted permission to carry out phase one and phase two of the Rosebank project.12

-To develop the field, Equinor plans to re-use a Floating Production Storage and Offloading vessel (FPSO), owned by Altera Infrastructure.8 Rosebank’s oil, which makes up 90% of its reserves,would be offloaded onto a shuttle tanker, with the small amount of gas exported through a pipeline.
+To develop the field, Equinor plans to re-use a Floating Production Storage and Offloading vessel (FPSO), owned by Altera Infrastructure.9 Rosebank’s oil, which makes up 90% of its reserves,would be offloaded onto a shuttle tanker, with the small amount of gas exported through a pipeline through a Marine Protected Area.

 Rosebank is a complex, high-cost and risky field to exploit.
 Its reserves lie over a kilometre below the surface – making it the deepest field ever developed on the UK continental shelf – and specific procedures would need to be put in place to deal with harsh Atlantic conditions in the region.

 First discovered in 2004 by Chevron, Rosebank’s development has been delayed several times.
-Chevron cooled on the project a decade ago, declaring it uneconomic given the scale of the investment required.10 Likewise Equinor has delayed Rosebank’s development, first shifting its financial investment decision from 2019 to 2022,11 and then into 2023, after Rishi Sunak introduced the huge oil and gas subsidy in the windfall tax, which Equinor described as ‘helpful’.11 A decision from the government was expected in Q2 2023, however this was subject to continued delays.
-In September the company was granted approval by the Conservative government to proceed.
+Chevron cooled on the project a decade ago, declaring it uneconomic given the scale of the investment required.13 Likewise Equinor has delayed Rosebank’s development, first shifting its financial investment decision from 2019 to 2022,14 and then into 2023,15 after the government introduced the huge new subsidy in the windfall tax, which Equinor described as ‘helpful’.16 A decision from the government was expected in Q2 2023, however this was subject to continued delays.17 In September 2023 the company was granted approval by the Conservative government to proceed.

 • Dec 2022 & Feb 2023 Regulator asks Equinor further questions about the environmental impacts of Rosebank.

 • Sept 2023 The Conservative government and the regulator granted approval for Equinor to develop Rosebank.
-Equinor and Ithaca Energy took their Final Investment Decision to progress Phase 1 of the Rosebank development.12
+Equinor and Ithaca Energy took their Final Investment Decision to progress Phase 1 of the Rosebank development.18

 • Dec 2023 Uplift and Greenpeace UK filed legal challenges.